Collins1Kibet/Multiple-Disease-Analysis-and-Prediction-Streamlit-WebApp/README.md

-# Multiple-Disease-Analysis-and-Prediction-Streamlit-Webapp

-# prediction
+# Multiple-Disease-Analysis-and-Prediction

-This project seeks to predict diseases based on symptoms.
+This project aims to predict diseases based on symptom features and deploy a web app on Streamlit Cloud.

 # Diseases explored include:
 1. Allergy, Cold, Covid-19 and Flu